Investment Banking Hours: Will “Protected Weekends” Save You, or Will You Still Toil Away for 80-100 Hours per Week?

 This one is the exception rather than the rule, but there are some small banks where bankers work 40-50 hours per week and still close multiple deals per year.

 They do that by using existing contacts and relationships, working on only inbound deals, and avoiding all pitches.

-They still have to complete marketing documents for clients in sell-side M&A deals, but they avoid pointless administrative work.
+They still have to complete marketing documents for clients in sell-side M&A deals, but they avoid pointless administrative work and fake deadlines.

 The senior bankers at these firms don’t necessarily care about maximizing revenue; they aim to earn enough without killing themselves 24/7.

-To their credit, banks have acknowledged the ridiculous hours and attempted to improve working conditions for junior bankers.
+To their credit, firms have acknowledged the insanity of investment banking hours and attempted to improve working conditions for junior bankers.

 But junior bankers have criticized these schemes for several reasons: